MIDAS Cluster Randomized Controlled Trial of Implementation Strategies to Optimize Use of Medications in VA Clinical Settings (MIDAS cRCT)

 Time Frame

-Monthly facility percent of potentially inappropriate medication use for the 18-month period following baseline with months 13-18 as the post-baseline follow-up period.
-Lower ratios indicate better outcome.
-Data will be collected monthly at patient level and collapsed by clinic-month for patients who are at risk of potentially inappropriate medication use.
-Clinic-month outcome will be computed as: 1) VIONE; proportion of patients who possessed one or more medications from the Beers' list out of patients 65 or older, actively following with the clinic, and not in hospice/palliative care; 2) DOACs; proportion of patients with flags for potentially inappropriate use on a DOAC safety dashboard out of those using DOACs; 3) CBTI; proportion of patients with a new prescription for a sleep medication for insomnia who have not had CBTI, who are actively followed by the clinic and not in hospice/palliative care.
-Outcomes will be assessed in pooled analyses and for two of the three trials.
+Percentage of PIMs across AD vs. LEAP+AD facilities were modelled as the difference between post-period and pre-period, using the average from the 1-6-month pre-baseline period as "pre" and the average 13-18-month post-baseline as "post."
+Data was collected monthly at patient level and collapsed by clinic-month for patients who are at risk of potentially inappropriate medication use.
+Clinic-month outcome was computed as: 1) VIONE; proportion of patients who possessed one or more medications from the Beers' list of patients 65 or older, actively following with the clinic, and not in hospice/palliative care; 2) DOACs; proportion of patients with flags for potentially inappropriate use on a DOAC safety dashboard of those using DOACs; 3) CBTI; proportion of patients with a new prescription for a sleep medication for insomnia who have not had CBTI of those who are actively followed by the clinic and not in hospice/palliative care.
+The outcome was analyzed by pooling across all three-EBPs.

 Secondary Outcome Measures